 - Avoid missing meals or leaving long gaps between eating.

-- Drink at least eight cups of fluid per day, especially water or other non-caffeinated drinks such as herbal teas.
-This helps to keep the faeces (stools) soft and easy to pass along the gut.
+- Drink at least eight cups of fluid per day, especially water or other non-caffeinated drinks.
+This helps to keep the stools (faeces) soft and easy to pass along the gut.

 - Restrict tea and coffee to three cups per day (as caffeine may be a factor in some people).